umaratimomo-hub/Serverless-Website-Hosting/README.md

 ### 4. Cloudflare DNS

-Instead of Route 53, **Cloudflare** was used to manage the domain's DNS records.
+Instead of Route 53, **Cloudflare** was used to manage the domain's DNS records owing to the fact it was already managed.

 The domain was configured to resolve to the CloudFront distribution.